fastrgv/WorldCupSokerban/README.md

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, OSX, GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL Audio with a homebrew binding, and a GNAT compiler.

+The linux-build can run on multiple Linux distros!
+The Windows build can run on Win10 + Win11.

+I am short of testers, and would appreciate any feedback...
+Open source Ada developers are welcome to help improve or extend this app.
+Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com